GeoWorld: Providing Full-frame Geometry Features to Facilitate 3D Scene Generation: Conclusions

 \section{Conclusions}

-In this paper, we propose \nameofmethod{}, a novel method that can generate a high-fidelity 3D scene from a single image.
-Our main advancement over previous works lies in effectively leveraging geometry models to improve the video generation process.
-We enable the model to obtain more reliable geometric information through the design of the overall pipeline and further introduce a geometry-constrained model to make efficient use of it.
-Extensive experiments demonstrate the effectiveness of our method, which outperforms all previous methods in both qualitative and quantitative comparisons.
+In this paper, we propose \nameofmethod{}, a novel pipeline paradigm that can provide full-frame geometric features to the video generation process to alleviate the high generation difficulty caused by the limited input information inherent in this task.
+Furthermore, we explore how to leverage geometry models to obtain full-frame features and assist the video generation process.
+Extensive experiments demonstrate the effectiveness of our method, which outperforms previous methods qualitatively while achieving superior fidelity and competitive perceptual quality quantitatively.
 We expect that our \nameofmethod{} can inspire future research and provide a new perspective for designing image-to-3D scene generation models.